Santa Clarita Workers' Compensation Attorneys

 - Permanent Total Disability – these benefits are essentially the same as permanent partial disability benefits, but you will only qualify if your disability is rated as 100% by the doctor.
 If you are anything less than 100% disabled, you will only qualify for P.P.D. benefits.
 Examples of 100% disability include the loss of use in both arms, the loss of both eyes, etc.

 If you’ve been hurt at work, you have an obligation to yourself and your family to pursue benefits.
-Contact our Santa Clarita workers’ compensation attorneys today for a free case evaluation.
+Contact our Santa Clarita workers’ compensation lawyers today for a free case evaluation.